Constellation Brands (NYSE:STZ) Updates FY 2022 Earnings Guidance

-Constellation Brands (NYSE:STZ) last posted its quarterly earnings results on Tuesday, June 29th.
-The company reported $2.33 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.35 by ($0.02).
-The firm had revenue of $2.03 billion during the quarter, compared to the consensus estimate of $2.02 billion.
-Constellation Brands had a net margin of 21.36% and a return on equity of 15.28%.
-Constellation Brands’s revenue was up 3.3% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $2.30 EPS.
-As a group, research analysts expect that Constellation Brands will post 10.15 earnings per share for the current year.
+Constellation Brands (NYSE:STZ) last posted its quarterly earnings data on Tuesday, June 29th.
+The company reported $2.33 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $2.35 by ($0.02).
+The business had revenue of $2.03 billion for the quarter, compared to the consensus estimate of $2.02 billion.
+Constellation Brands had a net margin of 13.47% and a return on equity of 14.99%.
+Constellation Brands’s quarterly revenue was up 3.3% on a year-over-year basis.
+During the same period in the prior year, the business posted $2.30 EPS.
+On average, research analysts forecast that Constellation Brands will post 10.1 earnings per share for the current year.

-STZ has been the topic of several recent research reports.
-Wolfe Research initiated coverage on Constellation Brands in a report on Monday, April 19th.
-They issued an outperform rating and a $265.00 price target on the stock.
-MKM Partners raised their price target on Constellation Brands from $216.00 to $226.00 and gave the company a neutral rating in a report on Thursday.
-Royal Bank of Canada raised their price target on Constellation Brands from $262.00 to $300.00 and gave the company a sector perform rating in a report on Monday, May 17th.
-Morgan Stanley increased their target price on Constellation Brands from $260.00 to $266.00 and gave the company an overweight rating in a research note on Thursday.
-Finally, Evercore ISI reissued a buy rating on shares of Constellation Brands in a research note on Sunday, June 6th.
-Ten investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Constellation Brands currently has an average rating of Buy and an average price target of $252.50.
+A number of equities research analysts have weighed in on STZ shares.
+BMO Capital Markets raised their price target on Constellation Brands from $223.00 to $242.00 and gave the company a hold rating in a research report on Thursday, July 1st.
+Sanford C. Bernstein assumed coverage on Constellation Brands in a report on Monday, May 24th.
+They issued an outperform rating and a $305.00 price objective on the stock.
+Credit Suisse Group lifted their price objective on Constellation Brands from $260.00 to $275.00 and gave the stock an outperform rating in a report on Thursday, July 1st.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Constellation Brands from $223.00 to $242.00 and gave the stock a hold rating in a report on Thursday, July 1st.
+Finally, Wolfe Research assumed coverage on Constellation Brands in a report on Monday, April 19th.
+They issued an outperform rating and a $265.00 price objective on the stock.
+Nine analysts have rated the stock with a hold rating, twelve have given a buy rating and one has given a strong buy rating to the stock.
+Constellation Brands has an average rating of Buy and an average target price of $256.43.

-In related news, EVP Thomas Michael Kane sold 4,035 shares of the business’s stock in a transaction on Tuesday, May 4th.
-The stock was sold at an average price of $242.03, for a total value of $976,591.05.
-Following the completion of the sale, the executive vice president now directly owns 6,182 shares in the company, valued at approximately $1,496,229.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director James A. Jr. Sabia sold 12,120 shares of the business’s stock in a transaction on Tuesday, May 25th.
-The shares were sold at an average price of $239.05, for a total value of $2,897,286.00.
-Following the completion of the sale, the director now owns 58,044 shares of the company’s stock, valued at $13,875,418.20.
+In other news, Director Jeremy S. G. Fowden sold 6,517 shares of the business’s stock in a transaction that occurred on Thursday, April 29th.
+The stock was sold at an average price of $241.90, for a total value of $1,576,462.30.
+Following the sale, the director now directly owns 24,451 shares of the company’s stock, valued at approximately $5,914,696.90.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO William A. Newlands sold 27,327 shares of the business’s stock in a transaction that occurred on Thursday, April 29th.
+The stock was sold at an average price of $239.19, for a total value of $6,536,345.13.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 49,999 shares of company stock valued at $11,986,684.
-Corporate insiders own 15.77% of the company’s stock.
+Over the last ninety days, insiders have sold 49,999 shares of company stock worth $11,986,684.
+Insiders own 15.64% of the company’s stock.

 Constellation Brands Company Profile